 Who Does a Prenup Benefit?

 Without a prenup, a married couple has to follow the law for married property rights.
 This impacts two significant aspects of your financial life:

 - Property.
 Any property you acquire during the marriage is considered shared property.
 That means your spouse can expect to split the property in the event of a divorce.
-The property will be split differently depending on where you live: either 50/50 in a community property state or equitably in an equitable distribution state.
+The property will be divided differently depending on where you live: either 50/50 in a community property state or equitably in an equitable distribution state.

 - Debt.
 Any debt your spouse acquires during your marriage may also become your debt.

 For many years, it was commonly held that prenups were only for marriages when one party significantly out-earned the other party and was bringing considerably more assets to the union.

 Consequently, they can give a couple a clearer picture of where they stand financially in the present and what they hope to achieve together as a couple.

 Experts speculate this is because millennials have more student loan debt than previous generations.
-Additionally, they are marrying later in general which means more of them have acquired assets prior to tying the knot.
+Additionally, they are marrying later in general, which means more of them have acquired assets before tying the knot.

 Are There Any Exceptions to Prenups?

 However, if a judge determines the language in a prenup is frivolous, unfair, or fails to meet the requirements for your specific state, they will likely disregard it during divorce proceedings.

-How do I Get a Prenup?
+How to Get a Prenup

 Though you and your partner can talk through many aspects of a prenup yourself, you will both want to work with separate lawyers at the beginning and throughout the prenup process.